Counting pairs of saddle connections

 \paragraph*{\bf Acknowledgements.} We thank the Mathematical Sciences Research Institute (MSRI) where a large portion of this work was done in the Fall 2019 program on Holomorphic Differentials in Mathematics and Physics.
 We thank the Fields Institute where we had preliminary discussions in Fall 2018 during the program on Teichm\"uller Theory and its Connections to Geometry, Topology and Dynamics.The authors are grateful to Alex Wright for pointing out the proof of Corollary~\ref{cor:cApositive}.
-We also thank David Aulicino, Claire Burrin, Max Goering, Yair Minsky, and John Smillie for useful discussions.
+We also thank Jon Chaika for his suggested method to fix the proof of quadratic upper bounds.
+We also thank David Aulicino, Claire Burrin, Max Goering, Kanishka Katipearachchi, Yair Minsky, and John Smillie for useful discussions.
 J.S.A. was partially supported by NSF CAREER grant DMS 1559860 and NSF grant DMS 2003528; the Pacific Institute for the Mathematical Sciences; the Royalty Research Fund and the Victor Klee fund at the University of Washington; and this work was concluded during his term as the Chaire Jean Morlet at the Centre International de Recherches Mathematique-Luminy.
 S.F. was partially supported by the Deutsche Forschungsgemeinschaft (DFG) -- Projektnummer 445466444 and 507303619.